vo-hong-thanh/RSSALib/README.md

 An exception will be thrown if an error occurs during simulation.

+## Citations:

+If you are using RSSALib, please cite:

+Vo Hong Thanh.
+RSSALib: A library for stochastic simulation of complex biochemical reactions.
+Bioinformatics, 2020, DOI <a href="10.1093/bioinformatics/btaa602">10.1093/bioinformatics/btaa602</a>

 ## Further readings and references:

 The theoritical background and correctness of RSSA is provided in the original paper Thanh et al. (2014) [1].
 Several improvements and extensions of the original algorithm for dealing with different aspects of practical biochemical reactions are in Thanh et al. [2,4], Thanh and Priami [3] and Marchetti et al. [5].